yogeshdarji99/mesos/3rdparty/libprocess/README.md

 `HttpProcess` because it doesn't require any state from `HttpProcess`!
-In this case, rather than forcing the execution of the callback within the execution context of `HttpProcess`, which will block other callbacks _that must_ be executed by `HttpProcess`, we can simply just run this lambda using an execution context that libprocess can pick for us (from a pool of threads).
+In this case, rather than forcing the execution of the callback within the execution context of `HttpProcess`, which will block other callbacks that _must_ be executed by `HttpProcess`, we can simply run this lambda using an execution context that libprocess picks for us (from a pool of threads).
 We do so by removing `self()` as the first argument to `defer`: